What is meant by the phrase, balance in a crisis? Why is balance in a crisis necessary, and how do we regain it when it

 The case of coke had slipped out, and I stumbled forward like a field goal kicker and drove my left foot through it.

 Initially, my balance was affected, and I compensated by placing more weight on my right ankle.
 Many months later, I sought medical treatment.
 I discovered I had torn the anterior ligament, had five significant breaks in my ankle, and destroyed my foot’s arch.
 To this day, I still have moments I struggle with balance.

 How can we regain our balance in a crisis?

 But not all falls are physical.
 I remember being left in charge of my unit at work in a hectic season.
 I answered customer complaints, handled my own customer’s needs, and answered a constant stream of questions for my coworkers.
 Then, someone asked a simple question, and I lost it.
 I was impatient, harsh, abrupt, selfish, and unloving.
 I was out of balance.

 We can stop and reset.
 I finally stepped away from my desk and took a deep breath.
 I was upset and anxious, and my blood pressure was rising.
 I needed to stop and take a deep breath before continuing.

 We talk to someone about what has thrown off our sense of balance.
 So I sought out other managers to discuss the crisis I was experiencing.
 They listened intently and helped me regain my composure.

 We remind ourselves of our purpose.
 My purpose was to help my coworkers and customers, and I couldn’t do that away from my desk.
-I went back and focused the rest of the afternoon on helping people.
+So I went back and focused the rest of the afternoon on helping people.

 We ask others for help when we need it.
 For example, I was at work to help others but neglected to ask for or receive support.
-Our natural aversion to asking for help is based on our national identity as self-sufficient people.
+Our natural aversion to seeking assistance stems from our national identity as self-sufficient individuals.
 But no one is truly self-sufficient, and isolation is dangerous in a crisis.